A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 How to Freeze Pie Crust

-I usually make my pie crust fresh, but I like having a few of these stashed in the freezer for backup.
+I usually make my homemade pie crust fresh, but I like having a few of these stashed in the freezer for backup.
 This pie crust recipe freezes like a charm!
 Here’s how!

 • Label It: Don’t forget to label your dough with the date.
 It will last about three months in the freezer (Truth be told, I’ve used a 6-month-old pie crust, and it tasted just fine!)